mstksg/inCode/copy/entries/auto-todo.md

 --------------

-At the highest level, *auto* is a library that provides us tools to build and worth with stream transformers on streams of values.
+At the highest level, *auto* is a library that provides us tools to build and work with stream transformers on streams of values.
 Transform a stream of input values to a stream of output values.
 So, let's try to phrase our Todo app problem in that perspective.
 What are our inputs, and what are our outputs?